EricRieman/Sandbox_React/NextJs/Readme.md

 We can apply a link to that route by defining a link (html anchor tag) in the jsx, which is the traditional way to access a new page.
 However, doing this will no longer make the app single page, and instead, the browser will send a new request for the html.
 This is not good for a reactive web page!

-Instead, we need to use the Link component that new provides:
+Instead, we need to use the Link component that nextjs provides:
 ```js
 import Link from 'next/link'